Skip to main content

 • Open the Space Permissions of that space

-• Open Content Tools of that space
+• Open Content Tools in that space

 • Archive that space